Dickyrdiar/starfetching/README.md

 - `data`: The data fetched from the API.
 - `loading`: A boolean indicating if the data is currently being fetched.
 - `error`: An error message if the fetch failed.
-- `startFetchingIf(url: string, condition: boolean)`: A function to start fetching data from the given URL if the condition is true.
+- `startFetchingIf(url: string, condition: boolean, body?: object)`: A function to start fetching data from the given URL if the condition is true.
+Optionally, a request body can be provided.

 ## License